MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT595.rst

 To deploy :guilabel:`Demo-Wearable-VG` application on your board, you will have to:

 * Setup your Environment (Toolchain, flashing-tool, hardware setup).
-* Get an :ref:`Evaluation License <sdk_eula>`.
+* Request a 30 days :ref:`Evaluation License <sdk_eula>` and install an activation key.
 * Build the Executable.
 * Flash the board.

 Environment Setup
 ^^^^^^^^^^^^^^^^^

-This chapter takes approximately one hour and will take you through the steps to set up and build the BSP.
+This chapter takes approximately one hour and will take you through the steps to set up your board and build the BSP.

-To complete this section, you may request a 30 days Evaluation License and install an activation key.

 Install the C Toolchain
 """""""""""""""""""""""